Case Study

 /

-Getting production of these components required that either a developer be doing similar work in the component library or that the actual component was included in upcoming feature work.
-So I combed through our backlog and found tickets for known bugs which could be solved using any of these components.
-I also wrote new tickets to identify how these components should be included in feature work scheduled after the components were due to be completed.
-I combined all of these SCRUM tickets into a written plan which detailed the needed work.
-At quarterly PI planning I advocated for the inclusion of this work alongside the planned feature work.
-Eventually we were given the bandwidth from the team for the work and production went off without a hitch.
-I guided development through back-and-forth quality assurance testing done remotely with the engineer.
+Getting the green light for the production of these components required that either a developer be doing similar work in the component library or that the actual component was included in upcoming feature work.
+So, I wrote new tickets to create the components and identified them as dependencies for resolving known bugs.
+I advocated including this work alongside the planned feature work at quarterly PI planning.
+Eventually, we were given the bandwidth from the team for the work, and I guided development through back-and-forth quality assurance testing done remotely with the engineer.

-After completing development of the React components we went back to those outstanding tickets and made sure to note how the new components could be taken advantage of.
-Before I left Vericast, we had already implemented the patterns in a handful of solutions.
-Development of these components and patterns drastically improved the usefulness and clarity of the System Feedback & Alerting that could be presented to users in the internal tooling at Vericast.
-While I was not present at Vericast for long after the completion of this project, documentation of these patterns will ensure the clear transfer of knowledge needed to correctly implement these components in future work.
-Designers can continue to improve the user experience across a suite of applications and use-cases by updating existing instances of alerting, reducing stress in the daily lives of Vericast users and ensuring fewer mistakes impacting clients.
+While I was not present at Vericast for long after completing this project, documentation of these patterns will ensure the easy transfer of knowledge needed to implement these components correctly in future work.
+Designers can continue to improve the user experience across a suite of applications and use cases by updating existing instances of alerting, reducing stress in the daily lives of Vericast users, and ensuring fewer mistakes impact clients.

-Are you looking for an experienced Product Designer who can deliver digital products that meet your needs?
+Are you looking for an experienced multi-disciplinary designer who can deliver design solutions that meet your needs?
 Drop me a line!
-Right now I’m looking for full time work, and taking on new freelance clients.
 Leave your name, some details about the project, and let’s build something together!

 Thank you!
 Your submission has been received!